Free legal tools for US homeowners

 How do I fight an unfair HOA fine?

-Send a formal written dispute letter citing your state's HOA statute, request a hearing within the deadline on your fine notice, and document any similar violations at neighboring properties.
+Send a formal dispute letter citing your state's HOA statute, request a hearing within the deadline stated on your fine notice, and document any similar violations on neighboring properties.
 Our free letter generator creates a state-specific dispute letter in under 2 minutes.

-In most states, no. HOAs are required to provide written notice of an alleged violation and an opportunity to correct it before imposing a fine.
+In most states, no. HOAs are required to provide written notice of an alleged violation and an opportunity to cure before imposing a fine.
 States like Florida, Texas, and California have explicit notice requirements.
-If you received a fine without prior notice, this is grounds for appeal.
+If you received a fine with no prior notice, that's grounds for appeal.

-How to file a complaint against an HOA?
+How do I file a complaint against an HOA?

 File a formal written complaint with the HOA board via certified mail, then escalate to your state's HOA regulatory agency if needed.
-Nevada has NRED, California has the DRE, Colorado has the HOA Information Center.
-You can also contact your state Attorney General's consumer protection division.
+Nevada has the NRED, California has the DRE, Colorado has the HOA Information Center.
+You can also contact your state AG's consumer protection division.

 What happens if you ignore HOA fines?

 Ignoring HOA fines is the worst option.
-The HOA can add daily fines, place a lien on your property, send the debt to collections, and in most states foreclose on your home.
+The HOA can add daily penalties, place a lien on your property, send the debt to collections, and in most states, foreclose on your home.
 Always respond in writing to every violation notice — even if just to dispute it and request a hearing.

 Can an HOA evict a homeowner?

 HOAs cannot directly evict homeowners — eviction is a landlord remedy.
 However, HOAs can foreclose on their lien, which effectively forces you out.
-This is why unpaid HOA fines and assessments must be taken seriously and disputed promptly.
+That's why unpaid HOA fines and assessments must be taken seriously and disputed immediately.

 What is selective enforcement by an HOA?

-Selective enforcement is when an HOA enforces rules against some homeowners but ignores identical violations by others.
+Selective enforcement is when an HOA applies rules to some homeowners but ignores identical violations by others.
 This is illegal in most states as it violates the HOA's duty to enforce rules uniformly.
 Selective enforcement is a complete defense against an HOA fine.

 Ready to fight your HOA?